 Microsoft acquired SwiftKey a few years back.
 This was then rolled out for iOS and Android versions earlier this year.
 The good news is that it has now been seamlessly integrated with Windows.
-Starting with Windows 10 1809, you can choose to enable suggestions for languages and keyboard installed on your Windows 10 PC.
+You can choose to enable suggestions for languages and keyboard installed on your Windows PC.
 In this guide, we will share how to enable or disable SwiftKey suggestions in Windows 10

 Swiftkey is arguably the best suggestions and autocorrections app we have seen till date.
 Baking it into Windows 10 is going to be super useful for touch-enabled devices or laptops where one uses the software keyboard more often.